-(if you have cancer of the prostate these would be not due to spread of the prostate cancer)
+(except if you have cancer of the prostate and this is due to spread of the prostate cancer)

 (Your doctor would have told you this).

-- A wasting disease, sickle cell disease or severe depression
+- A wasting disease or sickle cell disease

 - Problems with your blood clotting or blood clots

 - Severe diabetes which involves serious changes in blood flow through the veins

 - You have not yet completed puberty

 - You are hypersensitive to, or have had an allergic reaction to, cyproterone or any of the ingredients listed at the end of this leaflet.

 Symptoms of an allergic reaction may include cough, shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue, throat or other parts of the body, rash, itching or hives on the skin; fainting or hayfever-like symptoms